 This book that's out about Sarah Palin by Joe McGinnis.

-And Breitbart publishes one of the emails, an email below sent January of 2011.
+And Breitbart publishes one of the emails in the email below sent January of 2011.

-McGuinness reveals that his manuscript, then under legal review at Crown Random House, could not prove its most headline grabbing allegations.
+McGinnis reveals that his manuscript, then under legal review at Crown Random House, could not prove its most headline-grabbing allegations.

-Now this looks like the uh the makings of a very lucrative lawsuit.
+Now, this looks like the makings of a very lucrative lawsuit.

 And Breitbart says, was Random House aware here that the author was making a desperate overtime bid to save face?